 Bolsonaro is a toxic, homophobic, and sexist speaker, but he seems to know how to face the great problems of the Brazilian economy

 Bolsonaro and Haddad will meet at the polls this October 27.
-The latest voting elections show a wide advantage of the right-wing candidate, who would take 60% of the vote, despite his divisive and intolerant speech.
+The latest voting elections show a wide advantage of the right-wing candidate, who would take 60% of the vote, despite his divisive and IGNORE INTOlerant speech.
 This should not come as a surprise, even with an inclusive discourse, the PT has failed to recognize that the disenchantment of the Brazilian people comes from the poor performance of the economy they have to live, something for which they have not proposed any solution.

 Leer en español: Haddad descuida la importancia de reducir la deuda pública